karolkalinski/karolkalinski.github.io/_posts/2015-08-05-gradle-task-that-runs-spring-boot-aplication-with-profile-activated.md

 > No main class specified
 {% endhighlight %}

+## Executing building process before task execution
+To be able to find a main class, we need to build an application beforhand.
+Therefore we should add dependency to `build` task.
+This changes our task definition into:
+{% highlight groovy %}
+  task bootRunDev(type: org.springframework.boot.gradle.run.BootRunTask)
+{% endhighlight %}

 ## Configuring a task to set up main class name and classpath before execution
 In our new task configuration we need to add additional behaviour before task is executed.
 We add this by calling method `doFirst` with following closure:
 {% highlight groovy %}